Using embedded buttons for Apple Pay and Google Pay payments

 Use

-In general, to process a payment using embedded payment buttons, the following is required:
+In general, to process a payment made with the use of embedded payment buttons, you need to:

 When creating a request for opening the payment form, consider the following: